For applicants with recent secondary education

-Visit our courses page to find out the minimum admission criteria needed for entry into a particular course.
+Search our courses to find out the minimum admission criteria needed for entry into a particular course.

-If you completed Year 12 in Western Australia within the last two years and have an ATAR, you may apply for entry to Curtin based on your ATAR alone (OP in Queensland).
-This includes applicants with ATAR-related adjustments or an equivalent International Baccalaureate Diploma score.
+If you completed year 12 in Western Australia within the last two years and have an ATAR, you may apply for entry to Curtin based on your ATAR alone (OP in Queensland).
+This includes applicants with selection rank adjustments (previously referred to as ATAR-related adjustments) or an equivalent International Baccalaureate Diploma score.
 Applicants still need to meet the minimum ATAR for the course they are applying for and demonstrate English language proficiency.
 Some Curtin courses also require additional criteria to be met as well as ATAR.

-If you are have completed Year 12 within the last two years at an interstate highschool, you must have completed an Australian Year 12 Certificate with an ATAR at least equivalent to the minumum ATAR of the course you are applying for, as well as meet other admission criteria.
+If you are have completed year 12 within the last two years at an interstate high school, you must have completed an Australian year 12 certificate with an ATAR at least equivalent to the minimum ATAR of the course you are applying for, as well as meet other admission criteria.

 If you don’t have a high enough ATAR for the course you are applying for, there may be other admission options you can consider.